peter-evans/kdef/docs/docs/install.md

 ## Install the pre-compiled binary

-The pre-compiled binary can be installed via one of the following methods.
+Install the pre-compiled binary via one of the following methods.

 ### homebrew tap